 DZS to Present at the 25th Annual Needham Growth Conference

-/EIN News/ -- DALLAS, Dec.
-22, 2022 (GLOBE NEWSWIRE) -- DZS Inc. (NASDAQ: DZSI), a global leader in access and optical edge infrastructure and cloud software solutions, today announced that management will participate in the 25th Annual Needham Growth Conference on January 10th and 11th, 2023.
+DALLAS, Dec.
+22, 2022 (GLOBE NEWSWIRE) -- DZS Inc. DZSI, a global leader in access and optical edge infrastructure and cloud software solutions, today announced that management will participate in the 25th Annual Needham Growth Conference on January 10th and 11th, 2023.

 Event: 25th Annual Needham Growth Conference